 Visiting, Exchange and Special Students

-McGill University welcomes graduate students from other institutions within Canada, and around the world.
-Every year we accept many visiting graduate students who choose to study or perform research at McGill.
+Welcome!
+Every year, McGill University accepts many graduate students from other institutions within Canada, and around the world who choose to study or perform research at McGill.

 There are several scenarios for those coming to McGill as visitors: